CoboVault/cobo-vault-docs/Integration_guide.md

 this guide is for developer who would like to intregate their serivces with Cobo Vault.

 ## BTC Only Firmware
+we provide BTC-only Firmware for Bitcoiner. you can get the latest firmware from [here](https://cobo.com/hardware-wallet/downloads), For Bitcoin, we follow the BIP174, aka PSBT to encode transaction. for ones who is not familar with BIP174 and PSBT here is some good reference guide.

+- guide 1
+- guide 2

 ### Single-Sig
+currently we have integrate with a lot of well-knonw wallet, like electrum, BlueWallet, Wasabi Wallet, BTCPay, Spector etc. and also we provide and generic wallet model to other wallet or service who would like to integrate with us.

 #### Setup the watch-only wallet